ak495867/Dual-Head-TLSTM/MATH.md

 ### 0.1 Scope

-This document specifies, at the level of measure-theoretic probability and differentiable optimization, a shared-encoder recurrent model for **log realized volatility** forecasting on a cross-section of financial assets, and gives a **formal theory of when a second head can add value**.
-Head A predicts the conditional distribution of log realized volatility over an $H$-day window under a Gaussian working law.
-Head B predicts an auxiliary target whose selection is governed by §10.
+This document specifies a shared-encoder recurrent model for **log realized volatility** forecasting on a cross-section of financial assets.
+Head A emits a **conditional distribution** of the log target; the working law is now a design variable ranging from a single Gaussian to a quantile vector.
+Head B emits an **auxiliary target** chosen so the pair satisfies the encoder-separation criterion of §10.
+Co-adaptation between the two heads is structured by explicit architectural choices (§6.4–§6.6) and by gradient-surgery rules (§14.5).

-Version 3.x established empirically — at four-decimal precision and across four separate configurations — that the target pair $(\ell^{\mathrm{tot}}, \ell^{\mathrm{down}})$ adds no CRPS over single-head.
-Version 4.0 does three things.
-It **proves** that this is not a tuning failure but a structural consequence of the target pair satisfying $\psi^\star_A = \psi^\star_B$ (§10.2).
-It states the **necessary condition** for any auxiliary target to add value (§10.3).
-And it **classifies** the candidate targets of the tiered research program by whether they satisfy it (§10.4).

-The practical consequence: **single-head is the shipped model.** Dual-head is a research program with an explicit stop condition.
+Version 4.0 established the necessary condition for a dual head to add value (Theorem 10.8) and the four-source classification (Theorem 10.12).
+Version 5.0 does three things.
+It **generalizes Head A** from a single Gaussian to a family of working laws, indexed by expressiveness and parameter count (§7).
+It **fixes the auxiliary-target menu** for Head B to three encoder-separating, informative families (§8).
+It **structures co-adaptation** through per-head pooling, adapters, FiLM, and PCGrad, with formal conditions on when each is a no-op (§6, §11, §14).

 ### 0.2 Conventions